Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

-### Similar trend can be seen for both not fully paid =0 and =1.
+### A similar trend can be seen for both not fully paid =0 and =1.
 Some spikes are also visible at certain points that might be attributed to the fico policy

-** Create a countplot using seaborn showing the counts of loans by purpose, with the color hue defined by not.fully.paid. **
+** Creating a countplot using seaborn showing the counts of loans by purpose, with the color hue defined by not.fully.paid. **

 ```python